ZooidDino/potaxium-docs/content/docs/pricing.md

 If you would like to subscribe to a customized plan, please email us directly at [support@potaxium.com](mailto:support@potaxium.com), and we will try to get back to you as soon as possible.

-However, if you just want a regular subscription, click on the corresponding link in the next table and you will be redirected to the RapidAPI website to make the subscription.
+However, if you just want a regular subscription, click on the corresponding link in the next table, and you will be redirected to the RapidAPI website to make the subscription.

 ### Plans